M4rbleL1ne/Rain-World-Custom-Tiles-and-Props/README.md

 If you can't upload files to github, send them to someone else who can and accepts to do it for you.
 That's all I think, have fun!

+**Warning: The editor has a tile preview limit.
+Once the limit is reached, tiles won't have any preview.
+However, they will still render well.
+You can fix this by uninstalling some tiles or download the Community editor.**